bitflate/bitflate.github.io/_posts/2020-08-24-yi-ching-and-cryptocurrency.markdown

   <br/>
 </div>

 We can interpret a phenomenon using Yin and Yang.
 Interpretations are subjective.
 They're not final truths.
 Yi Ching is a tool to help us understand.
+Here are more examples of Yin and Yang.

 <div style="text-align: center">
   <br/>